Bombing of Munich in World War II

-Air force units involved

-Munich was bombed by RAF Bomber Command and the USAAF.

 24–25 April 1944 attack

 USAAF

 During the day of 24 April 1944 the city and the surrounding area was heavily attacked by the USAAF.
-Over seven hundred bomber aircraft took part in the attack, and were escorted by P-51B, P-38J, and P-47D aircraft, with around eight hundred fighter aircraft.
-The Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bomber aircraft came from the 8th and 9th Air Forces.
+Over 700 bombers took part in the attack, and were escorted by P-51B, P-38J, and P-47D aircraft, with around 800 fighter aircraft.
+The Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bomber aircraft came from the 8th and 9th air forces.

 The attack was intended to limit production of the Dornier Do 335 at Dornier Flugzeugwerke, Oberpfaffenhofen and turbine blades for the Junkers Jumo 004 axial-flow turbojet.
 Oberpfaffenhofen is now the home of the mission control center Deutsches Raumfahrt-Kontrollzentrum of the Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (German Aerospace Centre).